Ultrasound during pregnancy

 Yes.
 The kind you get depends on what your provider is checking for and how far along you are in pregnancy.
 All ultrasounds use a tool called a transducer that uses sound waves to create pictures of your baby on a computer.
 The most common kinds of ultrasound are:

 - Transabdominal ultrasound.
 When you hear about ultrasound during pregnancy, it’s most likely this kind.
 You lay on your back on an exam table, and your provider covers your belly with a thin layer of gel.
 The gel helps the sound waves move more easily so you get a better picture.
 Then he moves the transducer across your belly.
-You may need to have a full bladder during the test because sound waves move more easily through liquid than through air.
+You may need to drink several glasses of water about 2 hours before the exam to have a full bladder during the test.
+A full bladder helps sound waves move more easily to get a better picture.
 Ultrasound is painless, but having a full bladder may be uncomfortable.
 The ultrasound takes about 20 minutes.

 In special cases, your provider may use these kinds of ultrasound to get more information about your baby: